EVMcrispr/evmcrispr-doc/aragonOS/vault.md

 There are no parameters needed to install a new vault to your DAO.

-### Common use example
+### Common Usage Example

-The vault is usually used alongisde with the Finance app, although it can be used alone.
+The vault is usually used alongside with the Finance app, although it can be used alone.
 You can install it and grant voting with the `TRANSFER_ROLE`.

 ```
+connect exampleDAO token-manager voting
 install vault:new
 grant voting vault:new TRANSFER_ROLE voting
 ```